evgenyneu/js-evaluator-for-android/README.md

 ## Known limitations

 This library is suitable for evaluating only small amounts of JavaScript within hundreds of KB.
 [It has been reported](https://github.com/evgenyneu/js-evaluator-for-android/issues/24) that the library can not evaluate a megabyte of JavaScript.
+If you run into similar problems you can try [ericwlange/AndroidJSCore](https://github.com/ericwlange/AndroidJSCore) library instead.

 ## How it works